 Health insurance rates and pension expenses in particular, said Haddad, "continue to be really good."

-Other revenue sources, including remaining state aid, motor vehicle excise taxes, and other funds are expected
+Other revenue sources, including remaining state aid, motor vehicle excise taxes, and other funds are expected to add $4,308,669 to the town's coffers in fiscal 2014.

 So confident did the town manager feel about his proposed budget that he asked officials present at the Jan.
 7 meeting to support his request for new positions to be created next year, including a full-time dispatcher for the Police and Fire departments, and one more technician in support of the town's information technology services.